Sound film Transfer

 - standard on 35mm prints.

-- sound transfer included in $0.09 per foot transfer price.
+- sound transfer included in the transfer price.

 - high quality audio is normal, very old prints can be mediocre.

 All audio is recorded as the film is being scanned.
-High quality optical and megnetic pickups are used.
+High quality optical and magnetic pickups are used.

 Optical & magnetic pickups are optimized & positioned for each project to get the maximum sound gain from the film.